Running Shaadi: Plot

-Bharose decides to help Nimmi and plans her elopement even after repeated warnings from Cyberjeet.
-After everything goes according to their plan, Nimmi informs Bharose that she planned to run away with Bharose and not Shunty.
+Bharose decides to help Nimmi and plans her escape even after repeated warnings from Cyberjeet.
+After everything goes according to plan, Nimmi informs Bharose that she planned to run away with Bharose and not Shunty.
 She admits to lying and blames Bharose for ignoring her repeatedly.

-Bharose now completely shocked asks Nimmi to return home.
-She says that she has already written a letter addressing her parents and they must be looking for her.
-They end up at Nimmi's aunt's house, but Nimmi's family finds her there and begin shooting at her.
-Nimmi gets hurt in this episode and Bharose brings her to a hospital.
-After that they travel to Dalhousie, but her family reaches this place while looking for her when Nimmi posts her location online.
+Bharose, now completely shocked, asks Nimmi to return home.
+She says that she has already written a letter addressing her parents, and they must be looking for her.
+They end up at Nimmi's aunt's house, but Nimmi's family finds her there and begins shooting at her.
+Nimmi gets hurt in this episode, and Bharose brings her to a hospital.
+After that, they travel to Dalhousie, but her family finds her when Nimmi posts her location online.

-They plan to go to Patna where Bharose's uncle lives.
-Bharose meets his to-be-bride, Neha, in Patna.
-She reveals to him that she has a boyfriend and wishes to marry him but her father is against their marriage.
+They plan to go to Patna, where Bharose's uncle lives.
+Bharose meets his to-be bride, Neha, in Patna.
+She reveals to him that she has a boyfriend and wishes to marryhim,m but her father is against their marriage.
 Bharose and team find an opportunity.
 They convince Neha and her boyfriend to comply with their plan to get hitched.

-Finally Neha's marriage day arrives.
+Finally, Neha's marriage day arrives.
 However, Neha's boyfriend and Cyberjeet end up at a police station.
 Nimmi tries to help Neha run away, but Neha's family finds her and brings her back to the mandap.
 Bharose goes to the bathroom and finds a man whom he had helped to elope.
 This man helps him with Neha's elopement.

-In the end, Bharose gets tired of running along with Nimmi and he decides to confront her family and get married with their consent.
+In the end, Bharose gets tired of running along with Nimmi, and he decides to confront her family and get married with their consent.